Personal

 - In the final

-works cited page citations.
+in-text citations and corresponding works cited page citations.
+As such,

 - I have included

-an example works cited page citation below.
+some example works cited page citations below.

 - You are required to turn in your paper